Remote employee training

 Supplement your remote employee training program with other valuable resources that will add to the program experience.
 Embed links like product wikis and documentation, so your employees can refer to them anytime during or between lessons.

-One good idea may also be to provide external resources they might be able to check.
+One good idea may also be to provide external resources they can check.
 If your company, for instance, has access to exclusive journals, papers, or case studies, share them whenever relevant.

-You might also find it beneficial to include instructions on how employees might ask support from managers or training directors.
+You might also find it beneficial to include instructions on how employees can ask for support from managers or training directors.
 Include their office hours or simply make a note about the person to contact if they have any questions during their program.

 7. Add some team building activities